Problems paying your bills and council rates

 Help is out there

-Electricity, gas, water and phone bills can be difficult to pay
+Electricity, gas, water, phone bills and your rates can be

-if you don't have spare money in the bank.
-These types of bills can
+difficult to pay if you don't have spare money in the bank.
+Here

-Here are the steps you can take if you are struggling to pay
+are the steps you can take if you are struggling to pay your

 Contact your provider